openflighthpc/flight-control-api/docs/action_scripts.md

 ## Environment Variables

-Since the field names for credentials required by different providers vary, the environment variable names that this script can obtain are defined through the 'required_credentials' property in the corresponding provider's `metadata.yaml` file.
+Since the field names for credentials required by different providers vary, the environment variable names that this script can obtain are defined through the "required_credentials" property in the corresponding provider's `metadata.yaml` file.
 For other scripts that require credentials, they also follow this specification when fetching credential-related environment variables.

 ## Echoes